stefan-ctrl/clean-hda-typst-template/README.md

 CAVEAT: The template hasn't been adapted nor tested for more than two authors.

 `abstract (content)`: Content of the abstract, it is recommended that you pass a variable containing the content or a function that returns the content

-`acronym-spacing (length)`: Spacing between the acronym and its long form (check the [Typst documentation](https://typst.app/docs/reference/layout/length/) for examples on how to provide parameters of type length), default is `5em`

-`acronyms (dictionary)`: Pass a dictionary containing the acronyms and their long forms (See the example in the `acronyms.typ` file)

 `appendix (content)`: User-defined content of the appendix.
 It is recommended that you pass a variable containing the content or a function that returns the content